Four Day River Kwai Downstream Cruise Details

 - Lunch on board while cruising downriver to Wang Pho Bridge.

-- Board the coach to visit the Krasae Cave situated on the bank of the Kwai Noi River, an excellent view point.
+- Board the coach to visit the Krasae Cave situated on the banks of the Kwai Noi River, an excellent view point.
 The cavern houses a Buddha image.

 - Take a 3rd class train to Tha Kilen Train Station passing over the long wooden viaduct.

-- Return to the RV River Kwai at Prasat Muang Singh and cruise downstream.
+- Return to the RV River Kwai at Prasat Muang Sing and cruise downstream.
 Afternoon at leisure on the boat.

 Sunday | Cruise Day 4

 Breakfast on board while cruising downstream to Wat Tham Khaopoon

 - Visit to Wat Tham Khaopoon, a Buddhist temple which served as a big camp of World War II.
 There is a middle cave containing stalactites and stalagmites and many remarkable Buddha images.
 Behind the temple enjoy a marvelous view down the valley of the Kwai Noi River.

 - Continue by coach to Kanchanaburi to visit the world-famous bridge over the River Kwai.
 The sturdy Iron Bridge spanning the River Kwai Yai, which was a crucial part of the Death Railway, was built in some 16 months by Allied prisoners of war and Asian conscripts.
 The bridge was destroyed in Allied bombing raids towards the end of World War II and was later rebuilt by the Japanese as war reparations.
 Continue to the Thailand-Burma Railway Center Museum, an interactive museum which provides a remarkable research and information center dedicated to presenting the story of the Thailand-Burma Railway.
 Finally, visit to the Donrak War Cemetery which contains the remains of 6,982 Allied prisoners of war who perished during the construction of the “Death Railway”.